Fgura United F.C.: New Era (2012–present)

 In 2012 the club finally has suitable training facilities and a club house.
 The project included the football ground and a five-a-side pitch – both with artificial turf and a club house including a hall, offices for administration, a bar and five dressing rooms which were funded mainly through the UEFA Hat-Trick Programme, the Malta Football Association, Kunsill Malti għall-iSport, the Good Causes Fund and the club itself who thanks to the sound administration throughout the years was able to inject the funds obtained for the sale of property into the new complex which was built over the past months. opened their new artificial turf ground to replace the old one.
 Michel Platini was present at the opening of the pitch.
 The pitch is now Fgura's training ground.
 In Season 2013–14 Fgura United achieved the biggest success in club's history by winning promotion to Maltese First Division.
 Another milestone was made during the following season which they were a debut team in the first division and manage to make 15 games unbeaten which secure their status in the first division which was the main target for the club.
 In their debut season in Maltese First Division team has done more than expected by winning high 5th place at the end of the season.

 Club facilities

 In 2012 the club finally got suitable training facilities and a club house.
 The project included the football ground and a five-a-side pitch – both with artificial turf and a club house including a hall, offices for administration, a bar and five dressing rooms.
 The facilities were inaugurated by UEFA president Michel Platini.
 Thanks to the quality of this facility, except of senior team, the complex is also used by Fgura United youth teams, but also by some of the most prominent football clubs in Malta.
 For the future is planned construction of another five-a-side pitch, tennis courts, gym, apartments for the players and a small park which will be within this complex as well.

 League and cup history

+Futsal

+Fgura United F.C. also had a futsal team, which participated in Malta's top futsal league until 2023.
+The 2022–23 season was the last edition of the Enemed Futsal League in which Fgura Utd FC Futsal participated, finishing at 8th place and thus qualified for the Enemed Challenger League.
+In the Challenger League, Fgura earned 4th place, then lost to Malta U-19 Team in the quarter-final.